9 Things to Do in Hoi An on Your Next Trip!

 For those who read my blog, you know that my favorite way to explore any new city is by walking, walking and walking.
 Because cars aren’t allowed to drive in the historic Old Town, the area is prime for exploring on foot.

-Sure, it was touristy, but I loved marveling at the old buildings, snapping photos of the postcard-perfect alleyways and popping into all of the little shops.
+This is one of the top things to do in Hoi An.
+And sure, it was touristy, but I loved marveling at the old buildings, snapping photos of the postcard-perfect alleyways and popping into all of the little shops.
 I spent an entire afternoon just wandering around alone, sampling street snacks and stealthily shopping for birthday presents for my sister – and had a thoroughly enjoyable time.

 You honestly never know what gems you’ll stumble upon in Hoi An’s historic center.